John-Otago/Key-Journals/2021-2022/Key Journals 2021-2022.md

 ---

 Again, I publish my criteria here, but the list is not for public release as it is based on proprietary data.
-My students and colleagues can contact me for a copy (not to be shared publicly).
+Colleagues and students can contact me for a copy (not to be shared publicly).

 ---